Pete Curran

 Peter Francis Curran (28 March 1860 – 14 February 1910) was a British trade unionist and politician.

 Born Patrick Francis Curran in Glasgow, to a Catholic family of Irish origin, Curran became known as "Pete" at an early age.
 He left school at the age of eleven, training as a blacksmith and working at a steel plant.
 Always interested in politics, he joined the Irish Land League, but was impressed by Henry George's speeches, and transferred to the Scottish Land Restoration League in 1880.
 He married in 1881, and around this time also joined the Social Democratic Federation (SDF).

 Late in the 1880s, Curran moved to London to work at the Royal Arsenal.
 He worked with Will Thorne to found the National Union of Gasworkers and General Labourers, and in 1889, he became the union's full-time secretary for the West of England.
-He was convicted of intimidation during a dispute in Plymouth, but this was overturned in the Court of Appeal in the famous case Curran v.
-Treleaven.
-With newfound fame, he moved back to London to take up the post of national organiser of the gasworkers' union.
+In October 1890, in Plymouth, Curran and two other union leaders were fined £20 each for intimidation against George Treleaven, a coal merchant who employed both union and non-union dockers to unload coal shipments.
+The following year this conviction was overturned by the Court of Appeal, which ruled that notifying an employer that union dockers would no longer work for him if he continued to employ non-union dockers, was not a qualified intimidation.
+The case Curran v.
+Treleaven became immediately famous and, with newfound fame, Curran moved back to London to take up the post of national organiser of the gasworkers' union.

 While remaining a member of the SDF, Curran joined the Fabian Society and was a founder member of the Independent Labour Party (ILP).
 He was a member of the ILP's National Administrative Council from 1893 to 1898, and stood for the party in Barrow at the 1895 general election, but won only 6.9% of the votes cast.
 His next contest was the 1897 Barnsley by-election, where he took just over 1,000 votes, only 9.7% of the total, and was attacked by Ben Pickard, General Secretary of the Yorkshire Miners' Association, for his socialist politics, and with claims that he had abandoned his wife.